-Vascular plexus (coronary arteries) is formed from two branches of arteries.
-Coronary arteries are so small that they can be examined only by means of special X-ray engineering and cardiac catheter.
-While radiopaque substance is inserted into coronary arteries through a thin plastic tube, radiologists use X-ray to watch the substance distribute through the vessels.
-This helps not only to get an image of the tiniest branches of coronary vessels, but also to detect the spots of their constriction and occlusion.
+Vascular plexus (coronary artery) is formed by two branches of arteries.
+X-ray engineering and cardiac catheter.
+Coronary arteries are so small.
+While radiopaque substance is inserted into coronary artery through a thin plastic tube, radiologists use X-ray to watch the substance.
+This helps not only to capture the spots of coronary vessels, but also to detect the spots of their constriction and occlusion.

 Cardiac catheterization is a minimally invasive type of cardiac examination.
 Cardiac catheter can be inserted through a venous or arterial blood vessel in inguinal region, crook of the arm or the wrist.
 There are different methods of gaining access depending on the aim of the examination.
 Examination of vessels in venous heart is called right heart catheterization and examination of systemic heart is, correspondingly, called left heart catheterization.
 Left heart catheterization is performed more often than the right one.
 Venous heart catheterization is mainly conducted for visualization of coronary vessels and enlargement of their lumen by means of balloon dilatation.

 Catheter ablation is a special kind of surgical treatment by means of a cardiac catheter.
 During the procedure electric current can be used to treat heart rhythm disturbance (tachycardia).
 Nowadays catheter ablation is considered a standard therapy method for some forms of tachycardia.
 While medication only suppresses the symptoms of tachycardia, catheter ablation can treat the disease.
 This treatment method has a quite high success rate; for example, treatment of atrial fibrillation, re-entry in arteriovenous node or Wolff-Parkinson-White syndrome (preexcitation syndrome) has success rate of more than 90%.